spiral/docs/cookbook/domain-core.md

 > Use `/home/index?username=n&password=p` to pass the validation.

-In case of the error the following `application/json` payload will be send to the client:
+In case of the error, the following `application/json` payload will be sent to the client:

 ```json
 {